UltraVNC

 UltraVNC (sometimes written uVNC) is an open-source remote-administration/remote-desktop-software utility.
 The client supports Microsoft Windows and Linux but the server only supports Windows.
-It uses the VNC protocol to control/access another computer remotely over a network connection.
+It uses the RFB (VNC) protocol to allow a computer to access and control another one remotely over a network connection.

 Features

 UltraVNC allows the use of a remote computer as if the user were in front of it.
 This is achieved by sending mouse movements and key-presses to the remote computer, and replicating the remote computer's display (subject to differences in resolution) locally in real time.
 UltraVNC bears a strong resemblance to RealVNC Free Edition.
 However, in addition to remote control, it adds various features, such as an encryption plugin to secure the client/server connection.
 It also supports file transfers, chat functionality and various authentication methods.
 The two computers must be able to communicate across a network, such as a local subnet, internal network, or the Internet.
 The software is free and distributed under the terms of the GNU General Public License.